siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - `Render` or rendering operation - a single raster image lasered onto some surface
 - `Render header` - metadata describing the rendering operation, but not the image

+### MVP Protocol
+The MVP protocol is limited to the following assumptions

+- The image will be rendered in a perfect X/Y grid without skew or rotation.
+No Z movement is possible.

+The protocol consists of three parts that are sent as different data elements in the following order

+1. Render Header - defines the parameters for the render, including:
+  - Starting location of the image (image corner)
+  - Unit vector setting horizontal (X) and vertical (Y) directions from start (values must be +1 or -1)
+  -

+###Full Protocol